Hamneggs/ArcadeInterface/README.md

 Running the Included Build
 ==========================
 * Run the .exe in the bin/ directory.
 Woohoo!
-* Get any other .dlls you need.
-I'm still working on minimizing them.
+* Get any other .dlls you need; I'm still working on minimizing them.
 While the program may run, you need to configure the command of each Tile to do what you want.
-I doubt that you are going to have your roms in the samde directory as mine, for example.
+I doubt that you are going to have your roms in the same directory as mine, for example.